namespace portions documentation

 before you start make sure you have a GitLab account.

-contribution can be done either with the git-repo-manager tool or directly by using the git command and the Gitlab server.
+contribution can be done either with the project-manager tool or directly by using the git command and the Gitlab server.

 1. fork and clone the repository of this project to your computer

-in your console change the working directory to your project’s parent folder. then run the following command with the new_feature_or_fix part replaced by an appropriate branch name, describing shortly your contribution:
+in your console change the working directory to your project’s parent folder. then run the following command:

 Note

-the grm fork action will also add the forked repository as the remote upstream to your local repository.
+the pjm fork action will also add the forked repository as the upstream remote to your local repository.

-after the repository fork you change your current working directory to the new working tree root folder, created by the grm fork action, and execute the grm renew action. this will prepare a new package version of the project and upgrade the project files created from templates to its latest version.
+this will prepare a new release version of the project and upgrade the project files created from templates to its latest version.

 2. code and check

-now use your favorite IDE/Editor to implement the new feature or code the bug fix. don’t forget to amend the project with new unit and integrity tests, and ensure they pass, by executin from time to time the grm check action.
+now use your favorite IDE/Editor to implement the new feature or code the bug fix. don’t forget to amend the project with new unit and integrity tests, and ensure they pass, by executing from time to time the pjm check action.

 3. publish your changes